 To find the mobile responsive themes from Elegant Themes, follow this link.

 To find out more about switching themes, read this.

 Once you’ve made your changes, check out your site here to see whether Google considers it mobile friendly.

 When I checked this site, I discovered that the Shareaholic plugin, which I use for social media sharing, is blocking Google from crawling its links.
 When Google can’t see something, it removes the desired “mobile friendly” designation.
-I’m rethinking my use of Shareaholic.
+I’ve stopped using Shareaholic, and switched to Social Warfare.